said017/ethereum-learning-notes/defi-hack-labs-note.md

 DONE READING ABOUT DEFI HACK ORACLE EXAMPLES - In this Case EGDAttack, use FlashLoan and Oracle Manipulation to benefit from claiming protocol rewards.

 DONE READING ABOUT MEV BOT ATTACK EXAMPLES - In this case, the attacker decompile closed code of MEV BOT, and found vunlerability, then design attack abusing the vunerability, in this case unprotected pancakeCall callback receiver. additional read : https://noxx.substack.com/p/flashbots-kings-of-the-mempool?utm_source=profile&utm_medium=reader2

+DONE READING ABOUT RUGPULL EXAMPLES - In this case, hiding rugpull functionality in hidden libraries.